Welcome to the Database Programmer, the blog for anybody who

 not so much about identifying the attributes

-of these entities, but simply the entities
+or properties of these entities, but simply the entities

 themselves.
 Once you have identified the entities, you will